kroma2/rock-paper-scissors/README.md

 # rock-paper-scissors
-A basic Rock Paper Scissors app written in javascript.
+This is a Rock Paper Scissors app written in javascript.
-A project for The Odin Project javascript foundations course.
+It's a project for The Odin Project javascript foundations course.